-Submissions are open for the Federation of BC Writers Literary Contest!
+Submissions are closed for the Federation of BC Writers Literary Contest!

 The Federation of BC Writers is excited to announce the opening of our 2021 Literary Contests.
 This year, we have merged our contests into one larger event!
 A long list (top 20 in each category) and short list (top 10 in each category) will be announced approximately two weeks apart in October with the first place winners announced in early November.